jotalanusse/sledbuild-remastered/README.md

 ## Wiki:
 If you want to know more about the gamemode, you can check the [**wiki**](https://github.com/jotalanusse/sledbuild-remastered/wiki) for more information.
 Here you can find a lot of useful information such as: map creation, server configuration, contribution guidelines, etc.

+## Development
+SBR is being developed in my spare time, that means that I can't dedicate all my time to it.
+The development of this project may be slow, but I'll try to keep it as active as possible.
+You can track the current progress of the project in Notion [**here**](https://sled-build-remastered.notion.site/c87702d5c2184d668687e01fc166d550?v=77a44b0a04ab45a092b2b09872843b5f).

 ## Credit:
 Although SBR is a **complete rework** of the original LUA code, at the beginning a lot of inspiration was taken on how this gamemode was coded (I didn’t know anything and needed a lot of reference).
 So it’s the right thing to acknowledge the **original contributors**: